 - Take proper care when putting in and taking out contact lenses.
 Disinfect them as directed and dispose of them after the recommended usage time.

 - Wash your hands before and after touching your eyes to prevent infection.

 - Have a physical exam by a healthcare provider once a year.
 Your provider will ask you questions about your eye health.

 - You should be seen by an ophthalmologist (eye doctor) every 1-5 years depending on the treatment you have received and if you have a history of eye issues.

-- If you are having any changes in your vision or any worsening of symptoms you should be been by an ophthalmologist.
+- If you are having any changes in your vision or any worsening of symptoms you should be seen by an ophthalmologist.

 It can be scary to learn about the late effects of cancer treatment.
-Understand that these complications are not common, but knowing about them helps you stay healthy.
+These complications are not common.
+Knowing about them helps you stay healthy.
 You can learn more about caring for your health after cancer treatment by creating an OncoLife survivorship care plan.